Is uBlock Origin Removed from Chrome? 2026 MV3 Truth

 Why People Think It Was Removed

 Chrome 138 did something that looked like removal but wasn’t.
-When Google enforced the Manifest V2 deprecation, Chrome silently disabled every MV2 extension already installed.
+When Google enforced the Manifest V2 deprecation, Chrome disabled every MV2 extension already installed.
 No popup, no error message.
 Just a grey disabled badge in the toolbar.

 | Date | Event |